The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 The standard personal property insurance policy will reimburse you for your belongings on an actual cash value basis.
 Actual cash value, or ACV, means you are reimbursed for what your belongings are currently worth — not what you originally paid for.
 Replacement cost, on the other hand, will reimburse you based on what it would cost to replace your belongings at the original market value.

 If you’re able to, we recommend insuring your personal property contents on a replacement cost basis.
-While it does increase your premium, you are better compensated for your damaged belongings.
+While it does increase your premium, you are better compensated for your damaged items.

 If you want your contents covered, we recommend you look for renters, homeowners, or a condo insurance policy.
 This will not only protect your belongings, but your liability, the structure of your home, and other coverage options not available just for your contents.
-For more information on these policies and why you need them, see below.
+For more information on these policies and the amount of coverage that you need, see below.

 As you’re shopping for your home contents insurance, we recommend the following: